 In accordance with GASB 68, the TPL is the portion of the actuarial present value of projected benefit payments that is attributed to past periods of employee service.
-Projections of benefit payments are required to be based on the benefit terms and legal agreements existing at the measurement date.
+Projections of benefit payments must be based on the benefit terms and legal agreements existing at the measurement date.